 Raw dog feeding

-As we have already established, in certain cases, dogs thrive and need raw meat diets, but this isn't always the case.
-Raw dog food diet feeding method is based on the principle that dogs are 100% carnivores, and they need foods that mimic those that a carnivore finds in the wild.
+The raw dog food diet feeding method is based on the principle that dogs are 100% carnivores, and they need foods that mimic those that a carnivore finds in the wild.

 Changing your dog’s diet or switching to raw feeding may not be crucial to your dog’s health, but it's one of the options you have to explore.

-If you decide to completely switch to a holistic approach, then it is important to find a holistic veterinarian who does support this approach but who's also open minded enough to consider all the drawbacks that come with certain homeopathic, alternative medicine and particularly raw feeding approaches, and then find the best way to use the goods from both worlds.
+If you decide to switch to a holistic approach completely, then it is important to find a holistic veterinarian who does support this approach but who's also open-minded enough to consider all the drawbacks that come with certain homeopathic, alternative medicine and particularly raw feeding approaches, and then find the best way to use the goods from both worlds.

 READ THIS: Pros and Cons of the BARF Diet for Dogs